munificent/craftinginterpreters/book/functions.md

 is too short or too long.

 I think the latter is a better approach.
-Passing the wrong number of arguments is almost always a bug, and I find it a common mistake in practice.
-Given that, the sooner the implementation draws your attention it, the better.
+Passing the wrong number of arguments is almost always a bug, and it's a mistake I do make in practice.
+Given that, the sooner the implementation draws my attention it, the better.
 So for Lox, we'll take Python's approach.
 Before invoking the callable, we check to see if the argument list's length matches the callable's arity:

 ^code check-arity (2 before, 1 after)

-That requires a new method on the Callable interface to query its arity:
+That requires a new method on the LoxCallable interface to ask it its arity:

 ^code callable-arity (1 before, 1 after)

 We *could* push the arity checking into the concrete implementation of `call()`.
-But, since we'll have multiple classes implementing Callable, that would end up with redundant arity checking spread across a few classes.
+But, since we'll have multiple classes implementing LoxCallable, that would end up with redundant validation spread across a few classes.
 Hoisting it up into the visit method lets us do it in one place.

 ## Native Functions

-We can theoretically call functions now, but we have no functions to call.
-This is a good time to introduce a vital but often ignored facet of language implementations -- <span name="native">**native functions**</span>.
+We can theoretically call functions, but we have no functions to call.
+Before we get to user-defined functions, now is a good time to introduce a vital but often overlooked facet of language implementations -- <span name="native">**native functions**</span>.
 These are functions that the interpreter exposes to user code but that are implemented in the host language (in our case Java), not the language being implemented (Lox).

 Sometimes these functions are called **primitives**, **external functions**, or **foreign functions**.
 Since these functions can be called while the user's program is running, they form part of the implementation's runtime.
-A lot of programming language books ignore these, because they aren't very theoretically interesting.
+A lot of programming language books gloss over these, because they aren't conceptually interesting.
 They're mostly grunt work.

 <aside name="native">

-Curiously, two names for these functions -- "natives" and "foreign" -- are antonyms.
+Curiously, two names for these functions -- "native" and "foreign" -- are antonyms.
 Maybe it depends on the perspective of the person choosing the term.
-If you think of your "home territory" as within the runtime's implementation (in our case, Java) then functions written in that are "native".
+If you think of yourself as "living" within the runtime's implementation (in our case, Java) then functions written in that are "native".
 But if you have the mindset of a *user* of your language, then the runtime is implemented in some other "foreign" language.